spmohara/P4-Search/README.md

 # P4 Search

 # Overview
-This project was created to automate the searching of files on [Perforce Helix Core (P4)](https://www.perforce.com/products/helix-core/) version control system to locate existing [Extron](https://www.extron.com/) device drivers and modules containing specific information.
+This project was created to automate the searching of files on [Perforce Helix Core](https://www.perforce.com/products/helix-core/) to easily locate existing [Extron](https://www.extron.com/) Python device drivers containing specific patterns.
+Due to lack of admin privileges on my work computer, I was unable to use the [P4Python](https://www.perforce.com/manuals/p4python/Content/P4Python/python.programming.html) library, so instead I leveraged Python to send CLI grep commands to workaround this limitation.
+Although this is not the most ideal or efficient approach, it did at least provide a solution to my problem.

 # Description
-An intuitive GUI-based Python application allowing a user to quickly and easily search files on Perforce Helix Core (P4).
+An intuitive GUI-based Python application allowing a user to effortlessly search files on Perforce Helix Core utilizing specific search patterns.

 # Features
-- Ability to search for literal text or regular expressions
+- Ability to search using literal text or regular expression patterns
 - Option to select case sensitivity of search patterns
 - Line number references to the original file
 - User-friendly message boxes and tooltips to guide users step-by-step